codeSTACKr/minter-dapp/README.md

 - Refreshes the listing for the specified editions on OpenSea.
 - Both the `--start` and `--end` flags are required.

+### Frontend

+- Update the `frontend/js/abi.js` file with the ABI from `backend/build/contract/_contract_abi.json`.
+- Update your information in the `frontend/js/constants.js` file.
+- Deploy your dApp to Netlify.
+(Reference the video for full instructions.)

 ## Reference the [video](https://youtu.be/cLB7u0KQFIs) for more details.